 How People Describe This Pain Pattern

 People complain of an area of aching pain at the base of the shoulder blade.
 At times, this extends down the triceps and into the hand.
 They can’t reach it and may ask to trace the spot on my back or on the illustration that I have on the wall.
 It has a constant ache that suddenly becomes more painful on certain movements.
-It can be surprisingly painful if a dog jerks on the leash or if they are using their arm to support their weight as they come down a ladder.
+For example, it can be surprisingly painful if a dog jerks on the leash or if they are using their arm to support their weight as they come down a ladder.

-This referral makes the triceps ache with fatigue quickly during pullovers, lat pull-downs, or pull-ups and tasks like raking.
+This referral in the arm makes the triceps ache with fatigue quickly during pullovers, lat pull-downs, or pull-ups and tasks like raking.
 It seems odd to the person that their triceps ache while doing lat exercises.

 How You Activate and Intensify This Pain Pattern